screepers/screeps_console/README.md

 Console output can be filtered using regular expressions and the `filter` command.
 Only commands that match at least one filter will be displayed.

-`filter list` - this lists each current regex filter and it's index.
+`filter list` - this lists each current regex filter and its index.
-`filter add` - add a regular expression to the filter list.
+`filter add REGEX` - add a regular expression to the filter list.
 `filter clear` - remove all filters.
-`filter contains` - add a filter that looks for log lines that contain the supplied string.
+`filter contains STRING` - add a filter that looks for log lines that contain the supplied string.
-`filter remove` - remove a regular expression using it's index.
+`filter remove INDEX` - remove a regular expression using it's index.

 ## Colors and Severity